drts01/notes/stackedit/star.md

 * Action:
    Over the next few days, researched and designed a solution that could be integrated with the work that was already in flight.
 Reviewed architecture with principle engineer prior to taking it to the rest the team.
 * Result:
-   A properly secure solution that was
+   A properly secure solution without causing the delivery date to slip.
 ## Difficult Problem
 Share an example of a time when you faced a difficult problem at work.
 How did you solve this problem?
 * Situation: